Ximene Trencavel – 23rd September 1355

 She paused considering not just the words but the translation which would inevitably have to follow.

-‘The title says “Campestre de Diu”, literally translated it means “Land Of God”.
-But I am not sure, Occitan has many subtleties, it could mean “Holy Ground.”
+‘The title says “Campestre de Diu”, literally translated it means “Land Of God”.’

 John frowned.
 ‘And the words below?’ he asked.

-Ximene apologized ‘I cannot read them all, it seems this is extremely old !’
+Ximene apologized ‘I is difficult to read, it seems this is extremely old !’

 She spent some time writing down what she could decipher.
 ‘Looking at what I have written I am not confident of its content.
 Occitan is still spoken by the majority of people in the south but there are many dialects, some of which I am not familiar with.
-The first few words are easy ”Given into the care of the lords of Razes who are known as Trencavel, the Nutcrackers” She turned to look at John with awe in her eyes.‘That is a direct reference to my family, my ancestors’.
+The first few words are easy ‘Given into the care of the lords of Razes who are known as Trencavel.’
+She turned to look at John with awe in her eyes.
+‘That is a direct reference to my family, my ancestors’.

 She continued Totas las personas nàisson liuras e parièras. then somthing I can’t read, then itat e en dreches.
 Son, more I can’t read, e de consciéncia e mai lor se cal, Oh dear more I can’t read, entre elas amb un eime de frairetat.
 Oc!